Tips for the Best Surface for Your Trampoline

 It’s also important to note that concrete does not ensure that the trampoline will stay in place.
 Weather and weight can still move it around.

-If concrete is your only option though, make sure that you install a safety net and have padding set up around the area.
+But if concrete is your only option, make sure that you install a safety net and have padding set up around the area.
 And ideally, buy a set of rubber tiles, as discussed above.

 6. Leave Space Around and Above the Trampoline